 Another fantastic supporting cast here led by Graham McTavish (Outlander).

-One of the most buzzed-about new series of 2017 is The Handmaid’s Tale, starring Emmy favorite Elizabeth Moss, in this chilling adaptation of Margaret Atwood’s brilliant novel about the Patriarchy denying women not only religious freedom but also controlling their reproductive rights.
+One of the most buzzed-about new series of 2017 is The Handmaid’s Tale, starring Emmy-winner Elizabeth Moss, in this chilling adaptation of Margaret Atwood’s brilliant novel about the Patriarchy denying women not only religious freedom but also controlling their reproductive rights.

-This series has become a cultural influencer and put Hulu front and center as a destination for Creatives in Hollywood.
+This Emmy-winning drama series has become a cultural influencer and put Hulu front and center as a destination for Creatives in Hollywood.
+The feature film starring Natasha Richardson seems all but forgotten.

 Greenleaf is now in S3 on OWN.
 Craig Wright’s soapy drama, starring Lynn Whitfield, about a Southern mega-church and the behind-the-pulpit machinations demonstrates that God can handle just about any backdrop: Science Fiction & Fantasy to Historical Fiction to Horror to Soap Opera.